balderdashy/waterline/README.md

 **NOTE:** When using custom adapter methods the features of Waterline are not used.
 You no longer get the Lifecycle Callbacks and Validations as you would when using a defined Waterline method.

 You may also supply an array of adapters and Waterline will map out the methods so they are both mixed in.
 It works similar to Underscore's [Extend](http://underscorejs.org/#extend) method where the last item in the array will override any methods in adapters before it.
-This allows you to mixin bothe traditional CRUD adapters such as MySQL with specialized adapters such as Twilio and have both types of methods available.
+This allows you to mixin both traditional CRUD adapters such as MySQL with specialized adapters such as Twilio and have both types of methods available.

 #### Community Adapters